meliber/meliber.github.io/source/_posts/Quick_Calculation_for_Land_Subdivision_in_GIS_Settings.md

 Problem solved without angles or distance of $g$ which could be far away.

-My practice is putting logic into a Excel form with 3 parameters.
+My practice is putting the logic into a Excel form with 3 parameters.

-Area of Need in $B66$
+Area of New Parcel in $B66$
 Length of Original Edge in $B67$
 Length of Edge by offset $10$ in $B68$
 Required Offset in B69: =IFERROR((-B67+SQRT(B67*B67+2*(B68-B67)/10*B66))/((B68-B67)/10),0)